 In addition, you must sell the property to an unrelated party—that is, a person other than your spouse, brothers, sisters, ancestors (parents, grandparents), lineal descendants (children, grandchildren), or a corporation or partnership in which you own more than 50%.
 And, the sale must be a taxable event—that is you must recognize income or loss for tax purposes.
 This means tax-deferred Section 1031 exchanges don't count, except to the extent you recognize any taxable income.
 (I.R.C. §469(g).)

-Unfortunately, some landlords who incur rental losses every year end up losing their properties through foreclosure because they can’t afford to pay their mortgages.
+Unfortunately, some landlords who incur rental losses every year end up losing their properties through foreclosure because they can't afford to pay their mortgages.
 Does a foreclosure on a rental property qualify as a fully taxable disposition that frees up any previously suspended rental losses?
-The IRS Office of Chief Counsel has recently said “yes.”
+The IRS Office of Chief Counsel says "yes."

 The case involved a landlord who bought real property for $1 million and financed the purchase with a $1 million mortgage.
 The rental property accumulated net passive losses of $100,000 over three years that the landlord could not deduct because he had no passive income.
 Thus, the losses were suspended and carried forward to be used in future years.
 Four years later, the landlord defaulted on the mortgage and the lender foreclosed.
 At the time of the foreclosure the building was worth less than the landlord paid for it.
 As a result, the lender ended up cancelling $75,000 of the landlord's debt after the foreclosure.